maxlinde/baymedr/README.md

 devtools::install_github("maxlinde/baymedr")
 ```

-Subsequently, you can load `baymedr`, so that it is ready to use:
+Subsequently, you can attach `baymedr`, so that it is ready to use:

 ``` r
 library(baymedr)